f3tchcodes/Counting/README.md

 - `.dev shutdown` - Shutdowns the bot and informs all communities about the maintenance.
 - `.dev update` - Pulls updates from Github and restarts the bot in order to update - if you're not using pm2, it will simply stop the bot.
 - `.dev execute <command>` - Executes a command in the terminal.
+- `.dev announce <message>` - Announces a message in all counting channels.

 ## MIT